TravelFoodExpert

 For example, Netflix’s series Street Food covers the famous eatery named Jay Fai, which is technically a restaurant, not a street food vendor.

-Keep in mind that many Thai street food dishes such as noodles, crispy pork, curries and soups are also available in restaurants.
+Many Thai street food dishes, such as noodles, crispy pork, curries and soups can also be found in restaurants.

 But there are many typical street food dishes that you won’t find in restaurants.